antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a type of machine that uses small explosions
+# An internal combustion engine is a machine that uses burning fuel to make a
-# to make things move.
-It's like a mini explosion inside the engine that helps
+# car or other machine go.
+It works like this: fuel is put in the engine, then
-# power a car or other vehicle.
-The explosions happen inside the engine, which
+# the engine uses spark plugs to light the fuel which makes a small explosion.
-# is why it's called an "internal" combustion engine.
+# This explosion makes the engine parts move, which makes the car or machine go.
 ```

 Here is another example using a persona and two modifiers: